WeitaoZC/iflow/README.md

 ## Based on Stable Dynamic Flows (ImitationFlows)
 This original library provides the models and the learning algorithms for learning deep stochastic stable dynamics by Invertible Flows.
 The original model is composed by a latent stochastic stable dynamic system and an invertible flow.
 See [1](https://arxiv.org/abs/2010.13129)

-We propose a geometry-aware approach to learn data on the manifold such as SPD or uq data.
+We propose a geometry-aware approach to learn data on the manifold such as SPD or UQ data.

 The models and the learning algorithms are implemented in PyTorch.